jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 ![setup](/static/images/URLs.png)

-You will use both of these URLs during this workshop.
-You should not need to log into the servers themselves.
+::alert[You will use both of these URLs during this workshop.
+You should not need to log into the servers themselves.]

 ## Task 1 Setting up GDP.